HIGHLIGHTED MEDIA COVERAGE

 NEXT CBAS STAKEHOLDER WORKGROUP MEETING

-The Department of Health Care Services (DHCS) and the California Department of Aging (CDA) have announced the schedule for the CBAS Stakeholder Workgroup meetings:
+The Department of Health Care Services (DHCS) and the California Department of Aging (CDA) upcoming CBAS Stakeholder Workgroup meetings:

 April 10, 2014 | 3-5 PM - CBAS Stakeholder Process Summary Webinar

 All meeting announcements, agendas, meeting materials, etc., will be shared through the CDA CBAS distribution list.
 You may register to receive notifications about the CBAS Stakeholder Process and Workgroup Meetings.

 Information regarding the CBAS Stakeholder Process can be found on the CDA website.
 Meeting summaries and action items will be posted to the CDA website.

 Public comment will be allowed at each meeting and is encouraged in writing or by phone at any time through April 2014.
 CDA CBAS contact information: California Department of Aging, 1300 National Drive, Suite 200, Sacramento, California 95834 || Email: CBAScda@aging.ca.gov || Website: www.aging.ca.gov || Telephone: (916) 419-7545.

 Is your ADHC in compliance with the "HIPAA Omnibus Rule?"

 UPDATED HIPAA MANUAL AVAILABLE FROM CAADS